sparors/ussd-docs/source/docs/using-record.md

 #### Automatic Expiration

-Sometimes, you don't want your cache to be filled with stale data.
-You will want to automatically delete old data.
+Sometimes, you don't want your cache to be filled with state data.
+You will want to automatically delete the old data.
 Set the expiration time you want in seconds.

 ```php